amygdalaaiindia/amygdalaaiindia.github.io/_pages/team/_posts/2016-10-11-researcher-student.md

  - B.Tech in Computer Science and Engineering, KIIT-DU
 ---

-Pappu Bishwas is pursuing his Bachelor's degree in Computer Science and Engineering at KIIT-DU.
+Pappu Bishwas is currently working at TCS India.
+He received his Bachelor's degree in Computer Science and Engineering at KIIT-DU.
 His academic and research interests span artificial intelligence, machine learning, computer vision, and natural language processing.
 He has developed several projects in deep learning, model deployment, and intelligent applications, with a focus on solving real-world problems using AI.
 Pappu actively shares his work through platforms such as GitHub, Google Scholar, and ResearchGate, and maintains a personal website to showcase his academic contributions and portfolio.
 He aims to further specialize in AI and data science, particularly in domains involving multimodal learning, human–computer interaction, and intelligent decision-making systems.